-The SC809 chassis utilizes one power supply.
+The SC808 chassis utilizes one power supply.
 In the unlikely event that the power supply unit must be replaced, the system will shut down.
-Replacement units can be ordered directly from Supermicro.
-(See the Contact Information section in the Preface of this manual).
+Replacement units can be ordered directly from Supermicro (see contact information in the Preface).

-Figure 5-11: Changing the Power Supply
+Figure 5-12: Changing the Power Supply

-Changing The Power Supply:
+Changing the Power Supply

-- 1. Power down the server and unplug the power cord. - 2.
+- 1. Power down the chassis and unplug the AC power cord. - 2.
 Push the release tab (on the back of the power supply) as illustrated. - 3.
 Pull the power supply out using the handle provided. - 4.
-Push the new power supply module into the power bay until it clicks into place. - 5.
+Push the new power supply module into the power bay until you hear a click. - 5.
 Plug the AC power cord back into the module and power up the server.